privx/TikTok-Downloader/README.md

 # TikTok-Downloader #
-Download TikTok videos without WaterMark using Command Line PHP.
+Download TikTok videos without WaterMark or even the music, using Command Line PHP.
 Currently i'm using API so if you guys want it raw just contact me @stuffwedid on Telegram

 ## Usage example ##
 Input:
-- Copy & Paste a Valid TikTok URL Video and hit enter to run
+- Copy & Paste a Valid TikTok URL Video and hit enter to run [e.g vt.tiktok.com/tiktokid or tiktok.com/@username/video/tiktokid]

 ## Features ##
-- Actually there's no features in this file, it's kinda slow when you running or maybe it depends on your connection. mine is s$ck
+- More faster than the latest one

 ## Installation Xampp ##